JiHong88/suneditor/README.md

 imageUploadSizeLimit: The size of the total uploadable images (in bytes).
                       Invokes the "onImageUploadError" method.  default: null {Number}
 // Image - image gallery
-imageGalleryUrl     : The url of the image gallery, if you use the image gallery.   default: null {String}
+imageGalleryUrl     : The url of the image gallery, if you use the image gallery.
+                      When "imageUrlInput" is true, an image gallery button is created in the image modal.
+                      You can also use it by adding "imageGallery" to the button list.   default: null {String}

 // Video----------------------------------------------------------------------------------------------------------
 videoResizing   : Can resize the video (iframe, video).                         default: true {Boolean}